Is this really going to happen?

-We want this project to have a strong tie to the local music scene.
+We want this project to have a strong tie to the local music and arts scene.
 We believe hosting regular events at the Market will help drive customers and make our vendors more successful.
-We also hope to create opportunities to cultivate more local musicians and other artists.
+We also hope to create opportunities for local artists and musicians.

 We would expect there to be public sitting areas available for people who purchase food to be able to sit and enjoy their purchases.

 SNAP tokens for EBT / Food Stamps

 We hope to offer SNAP tokens as an option so people of all income levels are able to purchase food at the public market.